-In case you haven’t been to the Salmon BBQ before, we have this autumn tradition down to a beautiful, mouth-watering science.
-SEFS alumnus Steve Rigdon (’02, B.S.) is supplying the salmon, caught using traditional Yakama fishing techniques.
-Luke Rogers (’99, B.S.; ’05, M.S.) will continue his long-running role of overseeing the grilling operation using fir and alder wood from Pack Forest, and it’s quite an operation to watch.
+In case you haven’t been to the Salmon BBQ before, we have this autumn feast down to a beautiful, mouth-watering science.
+Once again, SEFS alumnus Steve Rigdon (’02, B.S.) will be providing the salmon, caught using traditional Yakama fishing techniques.
+Luke Rogers (’99, B.S.; ’05, M.S.) will continue his long-running role of overseeing the grilling operation using fir and alder wood from Pack Forest, which forester Jeff Kelly will hew and haul up beforehand.
 Professor Emeritus Steve West will set up a few kegs from Big Time Brewery, and Professor Emeritus Bruce Lippke will have an assortment of wines on hand for you to sample.
-In addition to the salmon, we’ll be providing the other basics (soda, baked beans and corn on the cob).
-The rest of the meal is a potluck, though, so please bring an appetizer, side dish or dessert to share!
+In addition to the salmon, we’ll be providing ample corn on the cob, chips and salad, but the rest of the meal is a potluck, so please bring a side dish, snack or dessert item to share!

-All SEFS students, staff, faculty and alumni are invited, and we heartily encourage you to bring significant others and children.
 Also, if you’re able to assist with set-up or clean-up, please contact Karl Wirsing to make sure we have enough help before and after the event.
-We’ll start getting ready around 2:30 p.m., and we’ll need even more hands to help clean up afterward from 6:30 to 7 (ish).
+We’ll start getting ready around 3 p.m., and we’ll need even more hands to help clean up afterward from 6:30 to 7 (ish).
 If you can spare a few minutes at either end, that would be tremendously appreciated!

-We hope you’ll take some time, as well, to browse through a fantastic photography exhibition in the Forest Club Room, where photographer John Tylczak has donated another 10 images from his collection, Views from the Northwoods: 1983-1995.
-These large, black-and-white photos capture the Washington timber industry in the 1980s and early ’90s, and this year his prints will focus on shots from the Olympic Peninsula this year, will be on display throughout the month of October, and we’re hoping John will be able to join us in person for the Salmon BBQ we encourage you to swing by Anderson Hall another time to enjoy these photographs.
+We invite you to take some time, as well, to browse through a wonderful photography exhibition in the Forest Club Room, where photographer John Tylczak has once again generously loaned 10 images from his collection, Views from the Northwoods: 1983-1995.
+These large, black-and-white photos capture the Washington timber industry in the 1980s and early ’90s, and this year his prints will focus on shots from area timber mills—including the beautiful image below.
+They will be on display throughout the month of October, so even if you can’t make the Salmon BBQ we encourage you to swing by Anderson Hall another time to enjoy these photographs.